plone/plone.app.jquerytools/README.txt

 plone.app.jquerytools does four things:

 * It adds jQuery Tools to Plone's JavaScript resources.
+Included with the base kit is tabs, tooltip, scrollable, overlay, toolbox.history, and toolbox.expose.

 * It adds some helper code for loading overlays dynamically and for handling AJAX forms.